puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/typescript.md

 # TypeScript

-A TypeScrpt library is provided instead of JavaScript due to the enhanced features and ease of use TypeScrpt provides over plain JavaScript.
+A TypeScript library is provided instead of JavaScript due to the enhanced features and ease of use TypeScript provides over plain JavaScript.

 Continuing from `get_registry()` function example.
 The code block below shows the API exposes a function called `get_registry()`.